DavidWells/davidwells.io-v1/content/blog/2019-07-16-serverless-function-auth-strategies.md

 How do we keep certain functions protected & scoped down to specific users (i.e. admin/paid users)?

-In this post we will walk through the different strategies available for authorizing access to your serverless functions.
+In this post, we will walk through the different strategies available for authorizing access to your serverless functions.

-The [code in this repo](https://github.com/DavidWells/serverless-auth-strategies/) covers primarily AWS lambda functions but the general strategies can apply to any Functions as a service provider.
+The [code in this repo](https://github.com/DavidWells/serverless-auth-strategies/) covers AWS lambda functions primarily, but the general strategies can apply to any Functions as a service provider.

 ## Pick your auth provider